dmcgowandmc/servians-coding-challenge/improvements_and_taskbreakdown.md

-##Task Breakdown
+## Task Breakdown

 * Design architecture Diagram
-* Implementing Core module with VPC,private subnets and Design natgateway to get internet to private subnets.
+* Implementing Core module with VPC,private subnets and Design nat gateway to get internet to private subnets.
 * Implementing Database module with auto generated password and usernames also it is designed to deploy inside private subnets
 * Designed other modules for security / certificates / Bastion and Configurations
 * Creating CI/CD github workflow Script.